Pyerdowah/currency/README.md

 Description:

 Simple web appliaction that displays a dynamic table of data of USD currency from specified date range.
-Data is downnloaded from api: http://api.nbp.pl.
+Data is downloaded from api: http://api.nbp.pl.

 Backend(src folder) libraries:
 - Spring Boot